 Short Inca Trail Map & Route Overview

 Knowing the route of the Short Inca Trail to Machu Picchu lets you picture the experience before you begin.
-In my time guiding this trail, I’ve found that understanding where you’re headed makes the journey more meaningful and enjoyable.
+In my time guiding this trail, I’ve found that understanding where you’re headed makes the journey dos meaningful and enjoyable.

 Short Inca Trail to Machu Picchu map.